jagg/jagg.github.io/content/posts/replication.md

 with more complex algorithms.
 Things are getting interesting!

 All the code is available [here](https://github.com/jagg/ocledis).
-If you came this far I would love to here you comments and feedback.
+If you came this far I would love to hear you comments and feedback.
 You can find me on [X / Twitter](https://x.com/jagarciagim)!